Normandy Hotel

 The Normandy Hotel is in Renfrew, Scotland.
 It is on the A8 road, near Glasgow Airport.
 Construction of the hotel was completed in 1973.

 History

 The hotel opened as Stakis Normandy Hotel.
 It was part of a portfolio of hotels, health clubs and casinos, known as Stakis Hotels.
 The group was one of Britain's largest hotel companies.
 It was owned by Reo Stakis.
 In February 1999 the Hilton Group bought out Stakis in a deal worth £1.16b.
 Prior to the sale, many of the Stakis properties were divested to other hotel chains or closed completely, Hilton only retaining the most prestigious such as the Glasgow Grosvenor and the luxury Dunkeld House in Perthshire.
-This led the way for the Cosmopolitan Hotel Group who also own the Erskine Bridge Hotel to buy the Normandy in February 1998 for £6m.
+This led the way for the Cosmopolitan Hotel Group who also own the Erskine Bridge Hotel & Spa to buy the Normandy in February 1998 for £6m.

 Hotel

 The hotel has 141 rooms spread out over 4 floors.
 There are also conference suites, a restaurant, bar, free Wi-Fi and wedding facilities available.
 As the hotel is sited close to Glasgow Airport it offers park and fly facilities.